ABOUT EMMA KEENAN DIETITIAN

 Eating disorders

-Many dietitians will go on to specialise in a diverse range of areas, reflecting their unique interests and passions.
+After becoming qualified, many dietitians choose to specialise in a diverse range of areas, reflecting their unique interests and passions.
+This diversity is a testament to the breadth of the profession.